laurencurry2004/Submission/README.md

 There are many ethical considerations that arose during this project.
 One thing I recognized was the way it highlighted how AI can hold a place in our education.
 While I think AI can certainly help us simplify and explain religious concepts, it's important to understand that it can’t replace human interpretation of Bible stories.
 This is because it is deeply rooted in personal experiences, traditions and faith which are human-based characteristics.
 I also think that it is equally important to understand how we can become complacent when we rely on AI creative works.
 If we fully embrace AI-generated stories and images about Christianity and other religions without oversights from humans as they evaluate AI processes, we open up the potential for misinformation, oversimplification of complex religious ideas, and the loss of culture.
 In the case of AI-generated children’s stories, the greater use of such AI created stories poses the threat of undermining the need for human narratives, raising ethical concerns about fair compensation and artistic value for human illustrators and writers.
 However, there is a potential that this may not be an accurate prediction.
 I think it’s also important to note that there is a potential that we will still value human artists and authors, even with AI creative works present as ‘we don’t think any less of birds when using planes.’
 <br>
 <br>
 	Another ethical consideration that has societal implications is the way AI can subtly shape the way religious stories are told and perceived.
 This potential for AI to control the way religious concepts are told can lessen human autonomy, as we lose control over religious narratives.
 Additionally, when AI is not carefully monitored, it may result in a favouring of some theological perspectives and beliefs over others.
 For these reasons, I believe that when AI systems are tasked with working with religious concepts they must be accompanied by human oversight.
 This is due to the fact that AI tools can become pointless in religious contexts where genuine understanding, moral reasoning, and emotional depth are needed.
 This ‘meaningful human control’ will help to ensure the accuracy and ethical responsibility of AI processes and outputs.
 I also think that human artists are more capable of   capturing cultural and historical nuances when creating religious images, making them better suited than AI-generated images for children's books.
-Overall, this project demonstrates that AI models need to be adjusted so that they respect cultural and religious ideas, improve historical and contextual accuracy, while also raising  a cause for concern on how we balance these AI tools with traditional human-only created products.
+Overall, this project demonstrates that AI models need to be adjusted so that they respect cultural and religious ideas, improve historical and contextual accuracy, while also raising  a cause for concern on how we balance these AI tools with traditionally human-only created products.

 ---